whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-3H.md

 ### Condition

-{{ "On a ship at sea or a full mission ship simulator during an exercise at sea, to establish a bridge team to monitor the vessel’s navigation and determine the risk or danger of collision with all vessels." | markdownify }}
+On a ship at sea or a full mission ship simulator during an exercise at sea, to establish a bridge team to monitor the vessel’s navigation and determine the risk or danger of collision with all vessels.

 ### Performance requirement